 My track record of language-learning failure showed me that learning French was not a task to be taken lightly.
 What gave me the hope to succeed in spite of all of my failures was the realization that I had learned English quickly and easily as a child, and that I did so faster and better than most other children.
 I reasoned that since there was nothing inherently more difficult about learning French than learning English, it must be possible for me to learn French too.

-I would also need to stop using English as much as I could.
+I also decided to stop using English as much as possible.
 French children use their French at every waking moment.
-When they have difficulty expressing themselves, they don't have some other mastered language to fall back on.
+When they have difficulty expressing themselves, they don't have some other language to fall back on.
 Similarly, I would have to stick to French as much as I could even when things got frustrating.
 I would have to use English for work or when talking to friends and family back home, but other than that I would spend as much of my life as possible in French.
-Moving to Paris definitely helped on this point.
+In particular, I would speak to my bilingual wife, only in French.

 I read somewhere that when learning a new language, you should start by reading essays, which definitely rings true for me.
 The reason to start with essays and news articles in particular, is that they are short and are written as clearly as possible so as to convey their information effectively.
 In contrast, when reading fiction, you have to read between the lines to appreciate their full meaning, which is a very difficult thing to do when you're still learning the language.